Parma Cathedral: History

-The Gothic belfry was added later, in 1284-1294: a twin construction on the left side had been conceived, but it was never begun.
+The Gothic belfry, topped by a gilt copper angel, was added later, in 1284–1294: a twin construction on the left side had been conceived, but it was never begun.
 Beside the Cathedral lies the octagonal Baptistery of Parma.

 Interior

 The interior has a Latin cross plan, with a nave and two aisles divided by pilasters.
 The presbytery and the transept are elevated, to allow space for the underlying crypt.
-The latter houses fragments of ancient mosaics which show the presence here of a cult temple from at least in the 3rd or 4th century AD.
-The side chapels were built to house the sepulchers of the noble families of Parma: two of them, the Valeri Chapel and the Commune Chapel, have maintained the original decoration from the 14th century.

-Particularly noteworthy are the capitals, also in the exterior: many of them are characterized by rich decorations with leaves, mythological figures, scenes of war, as well as Biblical and Gospel scenes.
-The paintings, as revealed by a capital stripped of the 16th century gold painting, were originally polychrome.
+Particularly noteworthy are the capitals; many of them are characterized by rich decorations with leaves, mythological figures, scenes of war, as well as Biblical and Gospel scenes.